 A slightly different, but exponentially worse version on using the date, is to label the pages or layers within the document with a date.
 Apart from the aforementioned problems, this approach has some additional issues:

-Duplicating a page every day means your file grow extremly fast, leading to slow opening and processing times.
+Duplicating a page every day means your file grow extremely fast, leading to slow opening and processing times.

 If your file gets corrupted or deleted, you will lose everything you ever worked on, because you only have this one file.

-Using symbols and other mechanics will become unmanagable, because you need to keep the symbols of multiple iterations in this file.
+Using symbols and other mechanics will become unmanageable, because you need to keep the symbols of multiple iterations in this file.

 Using pages as versions means you can not use pages to separate screens or sections without creating a giant mess.
 Congrats, you just made you file's structure worse.